Christendom Analyzed Links

 In early societies the cycles of agriculture produced transcendent explanations of the changes of the seasons or, most commonly, worship of the sun.
 Science may tell modern man that such repetitive rhythms are all but immune to immediate failure; the sun will rise, the seasons will pass because of the relative stability of the solar system as a whole.
 But, once, they appeared as precarious as the life of man himself.
 So precious and so mysterious were the rhythms of life that their continuance was a matter of daily anxiety.
 In the case of the Aztecs, for example, the sun god was obliged to defend himself against enemies every night, so the coming of the dawn was a constant uncertainty and its daily appearance a military triumph against unspeakable odds.

 [Commentary] Here Appleyard displays his ignorance of ancient Solar System and planetary catastrophe.
 The heavenly cycles were NOT stable and ancient man had learned that the hard way.
-Now, we have forgotten in our collective amnesia and denial.
+Now, we have forgotten this lesson in our collective amnesia and denial.

 But religions which still clung tightly to such natural cycles could also be seen to be tied closely to the particular human societies from which they sprang.
 They were local, specific faiths.
 They did not aspire to be Theories of Everything.